 Arthritis anywhere in your body can cause considerable discomfort and place limitations on your life.
 But when arthritis strikes your feet and ankles, the results can be life-changing.
-At Sacramento Foot and Ankle Center, the board-certified podiatrists understand the many forms of arthritis that can affect your feet and ankles, and they work with patients in Carmichael and Sacramento, California, to help them regain pain-free mobility.
+At Sacramento Foot and Ankle Center, the board-certified podiatrists understand the many forms of arthritis that can affect your feet and ankles, and they work with patients in Davis, Carmichael and Sacramento, California, to help them regain pain-free mobility.
 To find relief from your arthritis pain, call or use the online scheduler.

 There are more than 100 different forms of arthritis, which is a catchall term for joint pain and inflammation.
 Arthritis can strike almost any joint in your body, but your feet are especially vulnerable because each foot contains 33 joints, and your feet are under no small amount of daily stress.

 The most common forms of arthritis that affect your feet and ankles include: